CoreyDeJong/reading-notes/class-15.md

     - rules are needed, but not overbearing
     - goals are clear
  4 - Meaning
-    - what the project is beneficial
- 5 - Impact
+    - that the scope and impact of the project will be beneficial 5 - Impact
     - the work they are doing will have an impact on the company.